Select Page

 Application Timeframe

 NCAfE is partnering with the Tennessee Center for Performance Excellence to provide examiner training.
-Training will be held both in-person (if appropriate) and virtually with more details at TNCPE.org.
+Orientation is virtual, training will be held in-person.
+More details at TNCPE.org.

 NC State University Mountain Horticultural Crops Research & Extension Center